Holo-Host/web-sdk/README.md

 ### `.cellData( role_id ) -> Promise<CellData>`

-Returns the cell data by role id for the respective DNA instance.
+(NOT IMPLEMENTED) Returns the cell data by role id for the respective DNA instance.

 ### `.stateDump() -> Promise<any>`

-Calls the state dump function on user's sourcechain of the respective DNA instance.
+(NOT IMPLEMENTED) Calls the state dump function on user's sourcechain of the respective DNA instance.

 ### `.signIn( opts? ) -> Promise<AgentInfo>`